 You can hide single channels individually except the "Alarms " channel.
 Simply remove the check mark symbol in front of a channel name besides the graph, and the according channel's line will disappear.
 You can also Show all or Hide all channels by clicking on the buttons underneath the channel names.
 The graph view will be reset immediately.

-In the upper right corner of every graph, you will find three small icons.
-Using them, you can do the following:
+In the upper right corner of every graph, you see three small icons:

-- Zoom graph in new window : This will open a larger version of the graph in a new browser window.
+- Zoom graph in new window : Opens a larger version of the graph in a new browser window.

-- Download the graph (PNG or SVG) : This will show a PNG or SVG file of the graph in a new browser window.
+- Download the graph (PNG or SVG) : Shows a PNG or SVG file of the graph in a new browser window.
 You can then save or copy it for later use.

 The Historic Data tab is available for sensors only.
 Please see section Historic Data Reports .

-Viewing lists of sensors is a great way to keep an eye on your network's status, as you can select which kind of sensors you would like to see.
-There are many different sensor list views available, such as a list of favorite sensors and top 10 lists; lists filtered by current sensor status, value, availability, tag, or type; there is a sensor cross reference, and many more.
+Viewing lists of sensors is a great way to keep an eye on your network status because you can select which kind of sensors you would like to see.
+There are many different sensor list views available, such as a list of favorite sensors and top 10 lists, lists filtered by current sensor status, value, availability, tag, or type, sensor cross reference, and many more.

 Sensor lists are available from the main menu bar.
 Click the Sensors entry to show a table list of all sensors.
-In the table list appearing, you can re-sort the items by clicking on the column's header items.
+In the table list appearing, you can re-sort the items by clicking on the column's header items (see section Working with Table Lists).
 Hover to show other menu options.
 For detailed information about the available options, please see Main Menu Structure (Sensors ) section.

 The Alarms tab is not available for sensors, but for probes, groups, and devices only.
 Please see section Alarms .

 The logs tab shows past activities and events regarding the currently selected object.
 Please see section Logs .